 All about working cats

-What is a “working cat”?
+What is a “working cat” or “barn cat”?

 Cats searching for homes through PAWS’ Working Cat Adoption Program can range quite a bit in personality.
 Some are fearful of humans due to lack of socialization and need a quiet place to live independently.
 Many previously lived outdoors, or were indoor/outdoor cats, who don’t have a safe home to return to and are not adjusting to indoor life.
 Others may be friendly but too energetic (or feisty) for a traditional home, so we’re looking for a more robust outlet for their energy by matching them with an environment with more enrichment and space to roam.